A Tribute to Polish Vodka: An Historical Treatise and Sober Analysis

 Places like Krakow, Poznan and Gdansk thrived under the new freedoms.

-Jaruselski nurses a hangover with vodka disguised in a teacup
+A hungover Jaruselski with vodka in a teacup

 If I was you my friends, instead of adding the vodka to apple juice I would just have the apple juice.
 I would stick with the fermented apples brewed by The Wurzels on Merrydown Farm.
 Don't be put off by rumours that they chew the apples and then spit them out into the vats.

 They brush their dinner manglers at least once a year and the loose tobacco keeps them clean anyway.
 Any complaints then write to them but remember to use small words in very big letters.

 So there you have it, the secret history of these vodkas and their role in the major events of Europe in the past 700 years.

 Invasions, revolutions and wars have hinged on its potent promises and explosive effects.
 Beer, wine, whisky and gin have their rightful place in the annals of conflict and the history of nation-states but none more so than Polish vodka.